evagabriela/WDI/resources/templates/lessons/template-lesson.md

 ## Independent Practice: Topic (# minutes)
 Use the lesson topic/skill to create a deliverable that meets certain criteria.

-> Instructor Note: This can be a pair programming activity or done indpendently.
+> Instructor Note: This can be a pair programming activity or done independently.

-Here is a prompt for the deliverable.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Reiciendis magnam voluptas, modi at harum minus voluptate qui consequatur porro amet deserunt quibusdam nihil rerum fugit, accusantium omnis totam!
-Vitae, corrupti.
+Briefly describe the Independent Practice exercise here.
+What is the end deliverable?
+What skills will it help students practice?
+Include a link to the Github folder, which will include a more exhaustive description of the exercise, as well as any code, files or assets for students to download.

 > Check: Were students able to create the desired deliverable(s)?
 Did it meet all necessary requirements / constraints?